Finnish NewSpace Startup Develops Water Propulsion Tech

 But we digress.
 Let’s take a look at the tech.

 Aurora is currently developing three products around satellite propulsion systems, just as the name says, though two of them are strongly related.
 The thing to keep in mind here is that these propulsion systems are not rockets trying to escape Earth’s gravity.
 Rather, they’re designed to tweak the orbit and orientation of the satellite once it begins its spin around the planet.
 Aurora is developing a line of small plug-and-play orbital thrusters, as well as a 12-thruster control module that provides even more maneuverability and stability for satellites.
 The differentiator is that the resistojet propulsion system uses H20 as a propellant.
-We couldn’t find the details on Aurora’s specific water propulsion design, but generally, these systems split water into hydrogen and oxygen for use as fuel.
+If you have ever heard a teapot whistle then you’ve heard how this technology works.
+The system utilizes a teacup full of water over its lifetime.
+Around four watts of electric power are used to heat the water which then gets sprayed at extremely high speeds which consequently propels what ever object is attached to it forward.

 A very similar-sounding resistojet propulsion system out of the University of Tokyo was supposed to be tested from the International Space Station last year.
 SpaceNews reported that such water propulsion systems are gaining steam, with space radar startup Capella Space flying a water electrothermal propulsion system called Comet from Netherlands-based Bradford Space.
 Meanwhile, NASA has been working with and supporting a smaller aerospace-type company, Tethers Unlimited, on the first viable water-electrolysis engine that uses electricity to split water molecules for fuel.
 In other words, water is hot, especially if future astronauts can fuel up by mining H20 from depots on the moon or even asteroids.